ZachNagengast/SoCoGa/README.md

 4. Enter a name your personal app - the name doesn't matter but will be used as the **[dropbox-app-name]** variable in the IFTTT applet.

-Next, generate a personal token by following the instructions [here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) which will you will need to paste in for the **[dropbox-token]** in socoga.py.
+Next, generate a personal token by following the instructions [here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/) which you will need to paste in for the **[dropbox-token]** in config.txt.

 ###Setup IFTTT